akornatskyy/wheezy.captcha/doc/gettingstarted.rst

 You can read how to compile from source code different versions of `python`_ in the `article`_ published on `mind reference`_ blog.

-You can run certain make targets with specific python version.
+You can run certain make targets with a specific python version.
 Here we are going to run `doctest`_ with python3.2::

     $ make env doctest-cover VERSION=3.2